apache/airflow/docs/apache-airflow-providers-neo4j/connections/neo4j.rst

 Neo4j Connection
 ================
-The MySQL connection type provides connection to a Neo4j database.
+The Neo4j connection type provides connection to a Neo4j database.

 Configuring the Connection
 --------------------------